 - 3 tablespoons balsamic vinegar

-Most other recipes for balsamic vinaigrette are much more complicated than this, with mustard, garlic, herbs, salt & pepper etc. Nothing wrong with adding these things of course, but I think this particular salad recipe is flavourful enough and doesn’t need any added extras!
+Most other recipes for balsamic vinaigrette are much more complicated than this, with Dijon mustard, garlic, herbs, salt & pepper etc. Nothing wrong with adding these things of course, but I think this particular salad recipe is flavorful enough and doesn’t need any added extras.

 How to serve it

-We usually eat this delicious warm salad with some fresh toasted bread drizzled with olive oil and salt (we do this a lot – it’s delicious!).
+- We usually eat this delicious warm salad with some fresh toasted bread drizzled with olive oil and salt (we do this a lot – it’s delicious!).
+Or if you can find a little extra time to try this easy Italian focaccia bread.
+I don’t think you’d regret it.

-If you wanted to make this into a more filling meal, I think it would also go really well with any kind of meat how about barbecued?
-Or try these simple baked chicken thighs!
+- If you wanted to make this into a more filling meal, serve with meat on the side.
+How about barbecued?
+Or try these simple baked chicken thighs.

-I really like to serve this salad warm – or at least with warm, just-roasted pumpkin and hot cooked chorizo.
+I really like to serve this feta and pumpkin salad warm – or at least with warm, just-roasted pumpkin and hot cooked chorizo.
 However… it will still taste very good if served cold.

 More main meal salad recipes